How do you incorporate fine arts in a child-directed way?

 - Any medium will do.
 Do the one you’re curious about.

-- Find resources at libraries, garage sales, and in your homeschool friends’ libraries.
+- Don’t spend a lot of money.
+Find resources at libraries, garage sales, and in your homeschool friends’ libraries.

 Get out your homeschool inspiration book and jot down any resources or ideas that you might like to use in the upcoming homeschool year.